nib-health-funds/hammertime/README.md

 Note when constructing schedule events in AWS, that times are in UTC.

+### Enabling/Disabling

+You can enable/disable hammertime using the environment variable `HAMMERTIME_ENABLED` at the time of deployment. 'true' enables hammertime.

 ## Deployment

 Refer to the [serverless framework](!https://serverless.com/) for detailed instructions, but should be as simple as